There are several factors that can affect your access to a New Relic feature, or New Relic data.

 Exceeding session and IP address limits

 A New Relic user is prohibited from sharing their login with other people.
 To enforce that rule, we have limits on the number of active sessions and IP addresses that a New Relic user in an organization can have at one time.
 A New Relic user can have a maximum of three concurrent active sessions in use at any given time, or three unique IP addresses in use at any given time.
 (In this context, a session represents a unique login to the New Relic platform.
 The session is tracked by a token assigned for that session.)

 If you exceed the limit, you'll see an

 Active session limit reached message upon login and an option to close open sessions.

 For how to configure your users' sessions, see Session settings.

 If you're logged in but can't find an expected account or UI page, it may be because you're in the wrong account in your organization or in the wrong authentication domain in your organization.
 Some tips:

-- If your organization has multiple accounts and you have access to those accounts, you can switch to another account by going to the account switcher at the top left of most UI pages.
+- If your organization has multiple accounts and you have access to those accounts, you can switch to another account by using the account switcher.

 - If you have multiple user records (for example, access to more than one New Relic organization), you can switch between your user records.